 |Known Range||Behavior Notes||Habitat||Common Names||IGFA records|

 River Basins: lower Rio Tapajos, Rio Curua-Una, lower Rio Xingu, lower Rio Tocantins and Rio Capim.
 Also introduced in other locations in Brazil's northeast

 |They relate strongly to the edges of flooded igapo, in both river and lagoon environments, coming out to attack baits.||C. pinima are fairly abundant along the shorelines, in amongst woody structure in low-gradient rivers.||pinima is a Tupi-Guarani Indian word meaning white-spotted.
 The name was in use prior to the 2006 revision||None|

-Rio Piranima — C. pinima exploratory trip report.
+Rio Piranima — C. pinima — Variety Floating Bungalow trip report.

-These fish similar, in many ways to C. temensis, (although smaller), offer much the same fishing experience on subsurface baits, especially the peacock rattle jig.
+These fish similar, in many ways to C. temensis, (although not reaching into the 20 pound class), offer much the same fishing experience on subsurface baits, especially the peacock rattle jig.
 Attacking with powerful strikes, they immediately head for the nearest cover.
-Although not quite as readily taken on topwaters as C. temensis, they will explode on well-presented Zara Spooks and prop baits.
-Although locals claimed that they could reach 9 kilos (almost 19 pounds), the largest we encountered on our first exploration in their habitat was 15 pounds.
-We hope to find the giants the locals describe on our next visit to this fishery in 2017.
+As readily taken on topwaters as C. temensis, they will explode on well-presented Zara Spooks and prop baits.
+Although locals claimed that they could reach 9 kilos (almost 19 pounds), the largest we’ve encountered was 17 pounds.
+Of course, it would be great to find the giants the locals describe, so we’ll keep on plugging away.